gem5/website/_pages/documentation/general_docs/fullsystem/disks.md

 ## 4) Using Packer to create a disk image

 This section discusses an automated way of creating gem5-compatible disk images with Ubuntu server installed.
-We make use of packer to do this which makes use of .json template files to build and configure a disk image.
-These template files can be configured to build a disk image with specific benchmarks installed.
+We make use of packer to do this which makes use of a .json template file to build and configure a disk image.
+The template file could be configured to build a disk image with specific benchmarks installed.
+The mentioned template file can be found [here](/assets/files/packer_template.json).

 ### Building a Simple Disk Image with Packer